kurupted/google-maps-timeline-viewer/README.md

 ##  Final Set Up
 1. **Download The Google Maps Timeline Viewer:**
     - Save this project's `index.html` file anywhere you like, eg My Documents.
+(Click the index.html file, then click on "Raw" in the top-right of the content area.
+Copy/paste to eg Notepad and save as index.html)

 4. **Add your API key:**
    - Open the index.html file in a text editor and find the code below, near the top: